shakir-abdo/ch32v003-unbrick/README.md

 # CH32V003 Unbrick Tool

-This is a CLI tool to unbrick CH32V003 devices using a WCH-LinkE device.
+This is a CLI tool to unbrick CH32V003 microcontrollers using a WCH-LinkE device.

 ## Installation